Skip to main content

 Battery life — overrated on premium, underrated on budget

-Premium handhelds often have shorter batteries than budget ones because they pack more features.
-The Icom IC-M37's 14-hour battery is genuinely impressive.
-For most cruisers, anything over 10 hours covers a full day of intermittent listening.
-Always carry a spare battery or a 12V charging lead if you rely on a handheld offshore.
+Premium handhelds often have shorter batteries because they pack more features.
+The IC-M37's 14 hours is genuinely impressive.
+Over 10 hours covers a full day of intermittent listening.
+Carry a spare battery or 12 V lead offshore.

-Does a handheld VHF replace a fixed-mount radio?
+Does a handheld replace a fixed-mount radio?

-Do I need an SRC qualification to use one?
+Do I need an SRC qualification?

 What about ATIS for inland waters?